 - Ax-Crazy: There are a plethora of examples to list that show just how crazy he is.
 The list includes burning off half his brother's face when they were kids, killing a woman's children then raping and murdering her with their blood still on his hands, trying to kill a jousting opponent he lost to and his own brother when he interfered in the fight, personally picking out which war prisoner would be tortured to death each day in Harrenhal, murdering prisoners as part of his exercise routine, and murdering every Northen captive in Harrenhal before leaving as a final "fuck you!" to the Stark army, even though the nobles that could have been ransomed for money, without caring about the fact that he is setting a precedent and the Starks could very well retaliate by executing their far more numerous Lannister prisoners.

-- Badass Baritone: Ian Whyte's voice is both sinister and magnificent.
+- Badass Baritone: All three of his actors have deep voices; Conan Stevens has a harsh shout while Ian Whyte's voice is both sinister and magnificent.
 It's just about the only aspect of Whyte's portrayal that Thor Bjornsson carries over into his own.

 - Beard of Evil: One of the more repugnant characters in Westeros, with a sinister beard to boot.
 All three actors have one.